FelicianoTech/strugglesaas.com/src/content/blog/week-5--reminiscing-about-my-first-public-software/index.md

 ---
-title: "Week 5: Reminiscing About My First Public Software"
+title: "Part 5: Reminiscing About My First Public Software"
 author: FelicianoTech
 date: "2024-04-07T15:30:00-04:00"
 description: "I'm on a motorcycle trip, making it a slow week, Melitix-wise.
 As we approach the public release, I've been reminiscing about my past software."